brave-chat/brave-chat/README.md

 ## Deployment

-To make deploys work, you need to create free account on [Redis Cloud](https://redis.info/try-free-dev-to)
+To make deploys work, you need to create free account on [Redis Cloud](https://redis.info/try-free-dev-to).
+Due to the complex nature of the app, it is difficult to deploy the app on one server, unless building a custom infrastructure with docker and k8s.

 ### Google Cloud Run